quentinsf/IMAPdedup/README.md

     ./imapdedup.py -s imap.myisp.com -u myuserid -x -n "My Important Messages"

 The `-n` option tells IMAPdedup that this is a 'dry run': it stops it from *actually making* any changes; it's a good idea to run with this first unless you like living dangerously.
 When you're ready, leave that out, and it will go ahead and mark your duplicate messages as deleted.

 The process can take some time on large folders or slow connections, so you may want to add the `-v` option to give you more information on how it's progressing.

+The `-t` option will, instead of marking messages for deletion, attempt to tag them with the custom tag `duplicated`.
+Note that not all IMAP servers will allow the creation of custom tags, and not all mail programs will allow you to view them.
+Still, this can be a useful option if your software supports it!

-You can specify multiple folders to work on, and it work through them in order and will delete, in the later folders, duplicates of messages that it has found either in those folders or in earlier ones.
+You can specify multiple folders to work on, and it work through them in order and will delete or tag, in the later folders, duplicates of messages that it has found either in those folders or in earlier ones.

 If you have a hierarchy of folders, you can search recursively within the children of a particular folder using the `-r` option and specifying the top-level folder.